KimJhyun/i18n-excel-to-json/READEME.md

+# i18n Excel-JSON Converter

+Manage i18n language message pack with Excel and export to JSON

+# Installation

-# Conver Excel file to Json for i18n
+# How to use